 - 3.1 The priorities for Public Health England in Fareham include alcohol and related disease. - 3.2 Public Health England state "Alcohol consumption is a contributing factor to hospital admissions and deaths from a diverse range of conditions.
-Alcohol misuse is estimated to cost the NHS about £3.5 billion per year and society as a whole £21 billion annually.

-4. Licensing Process
+Alcohol misuse is estimated to cost the NHS about £3.5 billion per year and society as a whole £21 billion annually. - 4.
+Licensing Process

-- 4.1 Applicants are strongly encouraged to seek advice at the earliest possible stage from the licensing authority and other responsible authorities before making an application. - 4.2 Applicants will need to comply with the statutory requirements or risk their application being invalid. - 4.3 The licensing authority will expect individual applicants to address the licensing objectives in their operating schedule, having regard to the type of premises (which includes a vessel i.e. ship or boat), the licensable activities to be provided,

-- the operational procedures, the nature of the location and needs of the local community. - 4.4 It is recommended that applicants obtain planning permission and building regulation approval along with all other necessary permissions and licences for the premises prior to an application being submitted. - 4.5 When formulating their operating schedule applicants will be expected to make themselves aware of any relevant planning and transportation policies, tourism and cultural strategies or local crime prevention strategies and to have taken these into account where appropriate. - 4.6 When determining applications the licensing authority will have regard to any guidance issued by the Government.
+- 4.1 Applicants are strongly encouraged to seek advice at the earliest possible stage from the licensing authority and other responsible authorities before making an application. - 4.2 Applicants will need to comply with the statutory requirements or risk their application being invalid. - 4.3 The licensing authority will expect individual applicants to address the licensing objectives in their operating schedule/licence application (operating schedule was the term originally used referring to the volunteered conditions in an application), having regard to the type of premises (which includes a vessel i.e. ship or boat), the licensable activities to be provided, the operational procedures, the nature of the location and needs of the local community. - 4.4 It is recommended that applicants obtain planning permission and building regulation approval along with all other necessary permissions and licences for the premises prior to an application being submitted. - 4.5 When formulating their operating schedule/licence application applicants will be expected to make themselves aware of any relevant planning and transportation policies, tourism and cultural strategies or local crime prevention strategies and to have taken these into account where appropriate. - 4.6 When determining applications, the licensing authority will have regard to any guidance issued by the Government.
 In particular, account will be taken of the need to encourage and promote live music, dancing and theatre for the wider cultural benefit of the community as a whole.
-If representations are made concerning the potential for limited disturbance in a particular neighbourhood, the licensing authority's consideration of those representations will be balanced against the wider benefits to the community. - 4.7 When determining applications the only conditions which should be imposed on a premises licence or club premises licence are those that are appropriate for the promotion of the licensing objectives.
+If representations are made concerning the potential for limited disturbance in a particular neighbourhood, the licensing authority's consideration of those representations will be balanced against the wider benefits to the community. - 4.7 When determining applications, the only conditions which should be imposed on a premises licence or club premises licence are those that are appropriate to promote one or more of the four licensing objectives.
 In particular, regard will be had to any local crime prevention strategies.